lazerwalker/tinsel/README.md

 ### Macros
 You cannot use any Twine macros when writing Tinsel.
 This is why Tinsel instead offers the ability to interpolate JS code with the `{{js}}` tag instead.

+# Connecting to Twilio

+Once you've written your Tinsel script, you probably want to play it!
+Tinsel uses [Twilio](https://twilio.com) for voice services.

+**WARNING**: This costs real money.
+Twilio charges you to get a phone number through them ($1/month for a US number at the time of writing), as well as per minute of use ($0.01/minute for that same U.S. number to receive calls from a U.S. number).

+To say that once more: **this will cost you real money.** We are not responsible for any charges you may incur.

+1. Register for a Twilio account
+2. Buy a phone number capable of receiving voice calls
+3. On that number's configuration screen, make sure its Voice section is set to "Configure with URL"
+4. Set the Voice request URL to be `http://www.maketinsel.com/YOUR_USERNAME/STORY_NAME`, with a verb of `GET`. `YOUR_USERNAME` will be the Twitter handle you use to log in to Tinsel.
+5. Hit "Save"

+That's it!
+If you call the number, it should start at the node specified by the `start` property of your Tinsel file.
+After it's set up, any new changes you make to your story script should be reflected instantly on Twilio as soon as you save them in the web editor.